rachait/tomato-food-app/README.md

 A modern, responsive food ordering web application built with React and Vite.
 Features a sleek design with comprehensive menu browsing, cart functionality, and order management.

+> **⚠️ Local Development Only**: This application is designed to run locally on your machine.
+No live deployment is available.

 ## 🚀 Features